Home

 Then in 1992, the IRS adopted new policies and procedures to greater promote taxpayer use of OICs and to streamline their handling cases.
 IRS agents increasingly advise delinquent taxpayers about the OIC program, which is now more lenient.

-The offer in compromise program:
+The irs offer in compromise vs. bankruptcy program:

 Now proved a realistic way for the IRS to bring in revenue it otherwise would never collect, or at least not efficiently, while giving the taxpayer a fresh start.
 The IRS’s new attitude toward offer in compromise is best summarized in their policy statement.